 In this tutorial, I'll show you the best way to start and end a professional business email.
 I'll also explain email style and discuss the importance of identifying your target audience.

-Before jumping into this post, learn professional email strategies in our new ebook, The Ultimate Guide to Inbox Zero Mastery (grab it now for free):
+Before jumping into this post, learn professional email strategies in our ebook, The Ultimate Guide to Inbox Zero Mastery (grab it now for free):

 1. Know Your Target Audience